jim-barber-he/go/kubectl-plugins/kubectl-p/README.md

 ```
 ```
   -A, --all-namespaces       List the pods across all namespaces.
 Overrides --namespace / -n
-      --context string       The name of the kubeconfig context to use -n, --namespace string     If present, the namespace scope for this CLI request --profile-cpu string   Produce pprof cpu profiling output in supplied file
+      --grep string          Limit output to pods with names containing this string --context string       The name of the kubeconfig context to use -n, --namespace string     If present, the namespace scope for this CLI request --profile-cpu string   Produce pprof cpu profiling output in supplied file